-- 8.1 Subject to the Directors being satisfied as to the solvency of the Company, the meeting of its bank covenants and the integrity of its asset replacement and investment programme, the Company is committed to the provision of annual distributions to the Shareholder. - 8.2 A dividend payment is not anticipated in the 2023/2024 financial year. - 8.3 Should a distribution to the Shareholder occur, it will be made, after consultation with the Shareholder, by subvention payment, or other mutually agreed methods after taking account of all tax considerations. - 8.4 The Company may declare dividends as approved by the Directors. - 8.5 The Directors may from time to time pay interim dividends.
+- 8.1 Subject to the Directors being satisfied as to the solvency of the Company, the meeting of its bank covenants and the integrity of its asset replacement and investment programme, the Company is committed to the provision of annual distributions to the Shareholder. - 8.2 The Company may declare dividends as approved by the Directors. - 8.3 The Directors may from time to time pay interim dividends. - 8.4 The Directors are delighted to advise that given the improvement in the Company's financial performance over the past two financial years, the prospect of making dividend payments can be contemplated.
+Directors now believe a dividend payment in the range of \$0 \$250,000 per annum may be paid in the medium horizon, depending on the Company's financial performance (profitability), cash flows from operations and the Company's future capital investment needs. - 8.5 Should a distribution to the Shareholder occur, it will be made, after consultation with the Shareholder, and after taking account of all tax considerations.